leeBigCommerce/react-state/README.md

 ### Comments

 -   Your child components will re-render with any change to that state value from the parent.
--   Your child components can be written to simple functional components, agnostic to the source of their prop values.
+-   Your child components can be written as simple functional components, agnostic to the source of their prop values.

 ---